 QuestionPro is a great option, and it’s one of my favorite premium market analysis tools.
 The platform helps you build just about any survey you can imagine, and includes must-have features like survey logic (technology that alters the format of your survey depending on how customers answer).

 Any of the company’s plans are great for making, distributing, and analyzing surveys.
 Importantly, all users can get 24/7 LiveChat support, which is a huge asset.
 Surveys can be sent through a variety of means, including email, links, social media, embedded text, etc. Analysis can be done in-app or through an export.

 - Easy to start using, especially with built-in templates

 - A generous free plan

 Cons of QuestionPro

 The Basic plan is free, while the Advanced plan costs $99 per month.

-SurveyMonkey is one of the best and most popular tools to use, with over 20 million questions answered using the platform each day.
+SurveyMonkey is one of the best and most popular survey tools, with over 20 million questions answered using the platform each day.

-Basic plan is free.
-Standard plan costs $99 per month.
+The basic plan is free.
+The standard plan costs $99 per month.